 This table represents the number of visitors from 1 June to 24 November 2015.
 No direct comparison is possible because EGI did not have a flagship event in autumn 2014.

-The website metrics of EGI’s flagship events have been steadily declining from forum to forum.
-This trend is accompanied and explained by an increased prioritisation of Indico pages as main source of event information.
+The metrics of the websites dedicated to the EGI’s flagship events have been steadily declining from forum to forum.
+This trend is accompanied by and explained by an increased prioritisation of Indico pages as main source of event information.
 Indico metrics will from now on be collected.

 Indico pages